-Just a few weeks ago, my buddy Dave mentioned that he had spent $1 to buy Heads Up! in the iOS App Store (to be fair, he was testing it out for his article on fun mobile games to play with friends in the same room) and I balked.
-“You spent money on a mobile app?
-Are you insane?“
+Compare that to another recent situation where my buddy Dave mentioned that he had spent $1 to buy Heads Up! in the iOS App Store.
+(To be fair, he was testing it out for his article on fun mobile games to play with friends in the same room.)

-But if I sit back and really think about it, is it really that insane?
-Why am I okay with throwing away $5 on fruit but reluctant to drop $1 on an app?
-There's no hesitation when I buy a $9 Chipotle burrito that I'll eat and forget about by the time I’m in a carb-induced food coma, yet I could agonize for days deciding whether $3 for a mobile app is really worth it—even one that I know will bring me years of convenience, productivity, and/or entertainment.
+There's no hesitation when I buy a $9 Chipotle burrito that I'll eat and forget about in a few hours.
+But I could agonize over whether $3 for a useful note-taking app is worth it—even when I know it'll bring me years of convenience, productivity, and/or entertainment.

 "The findings from the two brain imaging experiments suggest that people are processing the intangible and tangible objects very differently within their brains."Robert Eres

 Whereas a $4 latte from Starbucks is easy to rationalize because you can hold the physical product in your hand, it's supposedly tougher to justify spending $4 on something digital.

 But I'm not entirely convinced on this, given the huge rise in popularity of microtransactions in gaming and how easily people will fork over cash for virtual goods and benefits.